Michael Gove set to enter race to replace Theresa May

 The six main contenders to replace UK prime minister Theresa May: Michael Gove; Dominic Raab; Jeremy Hunt; Sajid Javid; Andrea Leadsom and Boris Johnson.
 Photograph: /AFP/Getty Images

-The race for who might be the next UK prime minister is heating up as several prominent UK Conservative members throwing their hats in the ring for the top job.
+The race for who might be the next UK prime minister is heating up with several prominent UK Conservative members throwing their hats in the ring for the top job.

 Among those who have declared their intention to run for Number 10 are Boris Johnson, Dominic Raab and Andrea Leadsom.
 Michael Gove is set to announce his bid on Sunday.